warte67/retro_6809/Cody.md

 # Cody's Project Memory
+At this point, I'm not sold on using the Cody Extension in VS Code.
+It is not free. it's $9 a month.
+I am going to try ollama instead.

 ## Purpose of this File
 This document serves as Cody's persistent memory between development sessions - think "50 First Dates" where Drew Barrymore needs daily reminders, but for an AI assistant!
 Created entirely by Cody to maintain continuity across development sessions, this file maintains key context, decisions, and progress for the 6809 emulator refactoring project.
 By providing the link to this file at the start of each session, Cody can maintain continuity and provide consistent assistance throughout development.